 I am the greeted with the sighs of relief from the guys that I am alive.
 Kento hugs me hard, lifting me off the ground, and happily informs me he has installed new locks on my bedroom door and window.

 These thoughts continue as I crawl up the stairs to my room.
 I open my bedroom door.
 Yep, three new locks.
-Kento has really applied himself.
+Kento really has applied himself.
 I am about to close the door behind me when a hand comes between the door and the wall.

 "Well, isn't this nice," says Rebecca.
 "We're back here, again."